Guide to British Music of the 1960s

 The Fleurs de Lys

 The Fleurs de Lys was a band that went through a lot of evolution in its short career and has achieved a respected position amongst Mod and freakbeat enthusiasts.
-The original members got together in Southampton before moving to London where there was more chance of being spotted.
+The original members came together in Southampton before moving to London where there was more chance of being spotted.
 Session man Jimmy Page produced the first single, Buddy Holly’s Moondreams, but it is the second single for which they are probably best known.
-The band had signed to Andrew Loog-Oldham’s Immediate label.
-The Who has been prevented from releasing their superb track Circles and the song was offered to The Fleurs de Lys whose version in 1966 did tremendous credit to the song.
-By now, Phil Sawyer had joined the band on guitar and her provided the wonderful intro to Circles.
-He and Pete Sears left the group with Chris Andrews joining on vocals and Bryn Hayworth adding guitar.
-This line-up produced some strong singles such as Mud in Your Eye but they failed to make any impression on the charts.
+The band was unhappy that Moondreams did not represent how they truly sounded and the intended b-side Wait For Me written by Churchill and Smith was more appropriate.
+The latter title did make the b-side but as a 12-bar instrumental by Jimmy Page, a completely different track.
+The band members have denied that Jimmy Page appeared on any of their tracks.
+Churchill then decided to quite the band and he was replaced by Dorset resident Gordon Haskell.
+Alex Chamberlain also decided to quit and joined with John Roberts to form the New Meddy Evils.
+Pete Sears became the new keyboard player.
+He had previously plated with Sons of Fred.

 The group continued recording and backing visiting Americans but, dismayed with the lack of commercial success, Haskell departed in 1969.
 He was replaced by Tago Byers on bass and Tony Head on vocals.
 Stop Crossing the Bridge was released under the name Chocolate Frog.
 The final single was the superb Liar which is dominated by Hayworth’s guitar.
+Tony Head teamed up with Sharon Tandy as Tony & Tandy recording the superb Two Can Make It Together, just about the closest the UK got to Marvin Gaye & Tammy Tyrell.

-Making Time recommendation
+Making Time Recommendation

 Privacy Policy